haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

      - Switching to a lower resolution from a fullscreen windowed mode can make the window get stuck in borderless mode
      - Almost certainly there's a multiplayer browser crash in there somewhere!
      - Music can sometimes be a little jumpy (I've been told the base game had this issue too, but I'm looking into it!)
-     - Dedicated Server doesn't work (A new version will be released in a future release)

 Misc Notes:
  - Controller support is pretty bare bones, this will be touched up in a future patch